-It can take up to 14 days for your branded app to be published through the App Store after you submit it.
-It usually takes less time than that, but there are some things that could make it take even longer that you have the power to prevent!
-This article will give you tips to help your branded app sail right through the App Store without a hitch.
+The 14-day App Store approval process usually takes less time than that, though there are factors that could make it take even longer.
+You have the power to prevent potential delays!
+This article gives you tips to help your Branded App publish to the App Store as quickly as possible.

 Make it yours

-Apple wants to make sure they're hosting content that's actually owned by the people submitting it, and they take Intellectual Property (IP) very seriously.
-In the example above, the app (Midwest Grain Expo) doesn't include the company name (Huskers United).
-If your Apple Developer Program account is set up with your organization's info, and it doesn't match the event, Apple may reject the app as an IP concern.
+Apple wants to make sure they're hosting app content owned by the people submitting it, and they take Intellectual Property (IP) very seriously.
+If your Branded App is called "Midwest Grain Conferences", and your company's Team Name in your Apple Developer Account is "Huskers United", Apple could flag it as an IP concern.

 Here's what you can do: